netzwerg/gradle-release-plugin/README.md

 # Read-Only Properties

 Use `project.release.versionFile` to e.g. include the `version.txt` file in your final release bundle.
-The VCS release tag can be accessed via `project.release.tagName`.
+The Git release tag can be accessed via `project.release.tagName`.

 # Acknowledgements